Currys: All-Star weekend ‘everything we hoped it would be’

 Dell was honored at the NBA Legends brunch Sunday after spending 16 seasons in the league and retiring as the Hornets all-time leading scorer, a mark that has since been broken by All-Star Kemba Walker.

-And Sonya, well she made the biggest shot of the weekend, draining an underhand toss from half-court on Friday — and then launched into a wild celebration — after beating her three children’s teams at a Charlotte community center that the Curry family helped to refurbish.
+And Sonya made the biggest shot by a Curry this weekend.
+She drained an underhand toss from half-court on Friday — and then launched into a wild celebration — after beating her three children’s teams at a Charlotte community center the Curry family helped to refurbish.

 “A perfect ending to that event,” Stephen later said.